oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ### Project 15: Speed Improvements
 **Context**

-Oppia is catered towards emerging countries such as India and Africa.
+A primary audience of Oppia is students in developing countries such as India and Africa.
 At such places, network issues arise quite often.
-Moreover, the devices that the students use tend to be low performing devices, hence optimization and speed improvements is something we constantly try to work towards.
-Here we are trying to determine which version of the image to send (i.e. resolution), based on the quality of network.
+Moreover, the devices that the students use tend to be low-performing, and optimization and speed improvements are something we constantly try to work towards.
+One case is to determine which version/resolution of an image to send, based on the quality of the network.
 [[Issue tracker link](https://github.com/oppia/oppia/issues/5470)]

 **Deliverables**